-Get Your Kids Ready for Daylight Saving Time by Following These Tips
+Get Your Kids Ready for Daylight Saving Time by Following These Simple Tips

-You can reset kids' internal clocks more easily by easing them into it ahead of time
+You can more easily reset kids' internal clocks by easing them into the time change on March 11

-Most of your digital clocks will automatically change when Daylight Saving Time (DST) kicks in, but your child's internal clock won't make the change so easily—unless you prepare them beforehand.
+Most of your digital clocks will automatically change when Daylight Saving Time (DST) kicks in on March 11, but your child's internal clock won't make the change so easily—unless you prepare them beforehand.

-According to the Pediatric Sleep Council, it can take up to 10 days for kids to fully reset their internal clocks to adjust to DST.
-This is because the signals telling the child's body when it's time to begin and end the day change with the times of day with certain amounts of light.
+According to the Pediatric Sleep Council, it can take up to 10 days for kids to fully reset their internal clocks to adjust to Daylight Saving Time.
+This is because the brain signals that tell the child's body when it is time to begin and end the day change based on the amount of sunlight at a given time of day.

-In a survey conducted by the Better Sleep Council (BSC) recently, 94 percent of parents estimated that getting their children back into their normal sleeping patterns takes two or more days.
+In a survey conducted by the Better Sleep Council (BSC), 94 percent of parents estimated that getting their children back into their normal sleeping patterns takes two or more days after Daylight Saving Time begins.
 The adjustment takes six days or more for 31 percent of parents.

-Given these statistics, it is unsurprising that 28 percent of all parents do not like to set their clocks ahead by an hour for DST.
+Given these statistics, it is not surprising that 28 percent of surveyed parents do not like setting their clocks ahead by an hour for Daylight Saving Time.
 However, preparing early can make the change easier and shorter for everyone.

 "If possible, making slower changes can be beneficial," she says.
 "Start on Thursday night, shifting bedtime earlier by 15 minutes every day.
 Or, start on Saturday night shifting 30 minutes earlier."